Writing Style

 When defining API contracts, data formats, or expected behaviors, be exact.
 Include complete endpoint specifications with methods, parameters, responses, and literal error messages.
 Specify data constraints explicitly.
 The goal is removing ambiguity about what to build without prescribing how to build it.

-Use code blocks to show test invocations, command-line usage, and expected outputs - not implementation code or algorithms.
+Use code blocks to show test invocations, command-line usage, and expected outputs: not implementation code or algorithms.
 Readers should see how to verify their work and what correct behavior looks like.
 When test behavior isn’t obvious from output alone, briefly explain what the test does, especially when it affects implementation constraints (which signals, timing requirements, error conditions to handle).

 Test Names

-Section titled “Test Names”Name tests as declarative subject-verb statements that read like assertions: “Leader Election Completes”, “Partition Enforces Quorum”, “Followers Redirect to Leader”.
-The name should state what must be true, so a failure is immediately informative without reading the test body.
+Section titled “Test Names”Name tests as declarative statements that read like assertions: “Leader Election Completes”, “Partition Enforces Quorum”, “Followers Redirect to Leader”.
+The test name should state what must be true, so a failure is immediately informative without reading the test body.